DataTalksClub/llm-zoomcamp/README.md

 LLM Zoomcamp - a free online course about real-life applications of LLMs.
 In 10 weeks you will learn how to build an AI bot that can answer questions about your knowledge base.

-We plan to run the first iteration in Summer 2024.
 We will cover topics like LLMs and RAG.

+Start date: June 17

 Give us a star to support the initiative!